 The five academies are:

-- United States Naval Academy — Navy and Marine Corps
+- United States Naval Academy - Can commission into either the Navy or the Marine Corps.

 - United States Coast Guard Academy

-The Air Force, Naval and Military Academies all require nominations from your state senator or representative.
+The Air Force, Merchant Marine, Military and Naval Academies all require nominations from your state senator or representative.
 Students should begin to look at this application process no later than the spring of their junior year in order to give themselves enough time to complete the applications.

-For more information, check out the USA.gov page on the five different academies.
+For more information, please check out the USA.gov page on the five different academies.

 Not sure if the Academies are right for you?
-Apply for a Summer Seminar at the following Academies in the winter and early spring of your junior year to get a chance to experience life as a cadet.
+Apply in the winter and early spring of your junior year for Summer Seminar at the following Academies to experience life as a cadet.
 Click on the links to be taken to their specific websites.

-USAFA - application usually open from the beginning of December to mid-January
+USAFA - The application is usually open from the beginning of December to mid-January.

-USNA - application opens the beginning of December
+USNA - The application typically opens at the beginning of December.